|Rewards Rating:||4.7 / 5|

 New introductory bonus

-You can now earn earn 90,000 bonus miles after you spend $4,000 in your first six months.
-In terms of total miles, this is a huge step up from the card’s previous offer of just 50,000 bonus miles after a $3,000 spend in the first six months.
+You can earn 50,000 bonus miles after you spend $3,000 in your first six months with the card.
+In terms of total miles, this is a slight downgrade compared to the card’s previous bonus offer of 85,000 miles for spending $4,000 in the same amount of time..

-Bankrate’s latest airline mile valuations give Delta SkyMiles a value of around 1.3 cents per mile on average, so we estimate that 90,000 miles are worth roughly $1,170 — impressive value for an airline rewards card.
-Plus, this value could be even higher for SkyMiles cardholders since this card also gets you 15% off when you use miles to book award travel on Delta flights through delta.com and the Fly Delta app (not applicable to partner-operated flights or to taxes and fees).
+Bankrate’s latest airline mile valuations give Delta SkyMiles a value of around 1.3 cents per mile on average, so we estimate that 50,000 miles are worth roughly $650 in Delta travel — enough to offset at least a couple of years’ worth of annual fees with plenty left over for flights.
+This value could also end up being higher since the card gets you 15% off when you use miles to book award travel on Delta flights through delta.com and the Fly Delta app (not applicable to partner-operated flights or to taxes and fees).

-One potential downside to the new offer is that it doesn’t include any Medallion® Qualification Miles (MQMs), whereas the previous offer came with 5,000 MQMs.
-This could make the latest offer less appealing if you’re looking for a head start on the 25,000 MQMs required to reach Silver Medallion status.
-Silver elite status comes with benefits like complimentary first-class and other upgrades (restrictions apply), free checked baggage for up to eight travel companions, preferential pricing for CLEAR Membership (which fast-tracks your way through airport security) and more.
+A potential downside to the new offer is that it doesn’t include any Medallion® Qualification Miles (MQMs), whereas previous offers have come with 5,000 MQMs.
+The latest offer requires that you spend $30,000 annually in purchases on your card in order to earn up to 60,000 MQMs, which is 15,000 MQMs up to four times per year.
+While all that spending will certainly nudge you toward the 75,000 MQMs required to reach Platinum Medallion status, you may prefer to wait to apply when this card is featuring a more generous offer.
+Platinum elite status comes with benefits like unlimited complimentary upgrades (restrictions apply), preferential pricing for CLEAR Membership (which fast-tracks your way through airport security) and more.

 Relatively high annual fee